 As the puppy becomes older the eating of infected eggs will result in few adult worms finding their way to the small intestine, because in puppies older than 3 months immature worms hatched within the intestine become encysted in the tissues of the puppy.

+In the female puppy the roundworms do not begin to develop again until the dog becomes pregnant.
 This feature of the life cycle ensures that infection passes from the mother to the puppies developing within her uterus.

 The larvae make their way from the cysts within the bitch through the placenta to the puppies during the last 14 days of pregnancy.
 Newly born puppies have immature worms within their lung tissue and during the first week of the puppy’s life migration to the stomach and intestine occurs.